 This article describes steps one can take to install SonarQube on Ubuntu Linux.

 SonarQube helps developers write clean and better code.
-It is an open-source platform used for inspecting and analyzing code for quality and applying security best practices.
+It is an open-source platform for inspecting and analyzing code for quality and applying security best practices.

 Below is how to install and use SonarQube on Ubuntu Linux.